Jingliang-Duan/DSAC-v1/README.md

 # Distributional Soft Actor Critic Algorithm

+We have released version 2.0 of the DSAC algorithm.
+We recommend using this version.
+The link is provided below: https://github.com/Jingliang-Duan/Distributional-Soft-Actor-Critic-2.0

 This repository contains the DSAC algorithm using pytorch, see details in our paper

 1) Jingliang Duan, Ynag Guan, Shengbo Eben Li, et al. Distributional Soft Actor-critic: Off-policy Reinforcement Learning for Addressing Value Estimation Errors.
 IEEE Transactions on Neural Networks and Learning Systems, 2021.